 The ASLM Fellowship is arguably the first fully multidisciplinary fellowship in Australasia, open to all full members of the society – which means GPs and medical specialists, all other AHPRA registered practitioners, some degree qualified allied health professionals, public health professionals, and researchers and educators in lifestyle medicine related fields.
-Being a multidisciplinary fellowship means it can be undertaken from a clinical, public health, research or education perspective.
+Being a multidisciplinary fellowship means it can be seen from a clinical, public health, research or education perspective.

-The Fellowship is conceptually based on a Masters degree in structure, utilising a similar model of 1440 nominal learning hours (eg: 12 tertiary units x 120 nominal learning hours each), meaning that fellowship candidates need to earn 1440 points under the Fellowship framework to be awarded the Fellowship.
+The Fellowship is conceptually based on a Masters degree in structure, utilising a model of 1440 nominal learning hours (eg: 12 tertiary units x 120 nominal learning hours each), meaning that fellowship candidates need to earn 1440 points under the Fellowship framework to be awarded the Fellowship.

 Recognition of Prior Learning (RPL)